Analysis | Panmunjom, the Korea Truce Village and Tourism Oddity: QuickTake

 It was originally called “nul ban ri,” or plank-door village, so-called because the house doors and bridges were made from planks of wood.
 When the village became the site of talks during the Korean War, Chinese officials labeled it with traditional Chinese characters, which when pronounced in Korean sounded like Panmunjom -- and that stuck.

-The first talks between leaders of the two Koreas in more than 11 years will take place within the Panmunjom grounds at a building called Peace House.
-A symbol of previous South Korean governments’ hopes for improved relations, Peace House is a three-story building built in 1989 for the specific purpose of hosting talks between the countries.
-It is controlled by the United Nations.
-Moon and Kim will probably meet on the second floor, which has a meeting hall and waiting rooms.
-Cameras and microphones in the meeting area have allowed leaders of the countries to monitor talks in the past.
-In the evening, Moon and Kim will dine in the reception area on the third floor.
+The first talks between leaders of the two Koreas in more than 11 years took place within the Panmunjom grounds at a building called Peace House.
+A symbol of previous South Korean governments’ hopes for improved relations, it’s a three-story building built in 1989 for the specific purpose of hosting talks between the countries and controlled by the United Nations.

 It’s easier for foreign passport holders than it is for South Koreans.
 Overseas visitors can sign up with tour companies sanctioned by the United Nations.
 For South Koreans, applications are vetted by the country’s spy agency, the National Intelligence Service, and the process can take up to four months.
 Until the early 2000s, the agency operated a hotline for “anti-communism consulting” as a mandatory procedure for applicants.